sergio11/fudge_tv_compose_library/README.md

 ```kotin
 implementation(libs.fudge.tv.compose)
 ```

+## ⚠️ Disclaimer

+This project has been developed **exclusively for learning and experimentation purposes**. **Fudge** is an exploratory Jetpack Compose UI kit designed to gain insights into TV interface development, focus management, and state handling in Android applications.

 ## Contribution
 Contributions to Fudge: Jetpack Compose TV UI Kit are highly encouraged!
 If you're interested in adding new features, resolving bugs, or enhancing the project's functionality, please feel free to submit pull requests.